margotkurfess/margotkurfess.github.io/_posts/2017-05-23-how-to-get-started-with-python.md

 This is [Codeacademy's working definition](https://www.codecademy.com/articles/command-line-commands) of what the command line is:

 >"The command line is a text interface for your computer.
-It's a program that takes in commands, which it passes on to the computer's operating system to run.""
+It's a program that takes in commands, which it passes on to the computer's operating system to run."

 The command line (also sometimes referred to as "the terminal" or a "shell") becomes increasingly useful as you code more, but for now it is essential for installing python.